rayxis/w2-RayBeliveau-Portfolio/Readme.md

 my portfolio, I've attempted to create a layout that will work well for multiple projects in the future, using example project ideas.

+Headshot of me by Discovery Photos (https://discovery.photos).
+Icons from icons8.
+Additional images from pexels.com.

 ## Installation

 Installation is simple.
 Copy files to your root web directory (ex. `/var/www/html`), and ensure that your httpd.conf